-Although many spore types are washed from the atmosphere during rainfall, other airborne spore types require moisture and only occur during or soon after rainy weather.
-Ascospores and basidiospores are typical of the wet-weather air spora.
-Rain from spring to fall will often stimulate the growth of mushrooms and other fleshy fungi in an area.
-Therefore, a few days after rainfall, there may be a peak in basidiospores that are produced by these fleshy fungi.Â
+Although many spore types are washed from the atmosphere during rainfall, other airborne spore types require moisture and occur during or soon after rainy weather or during times of high humidity.
+Ascospores and basidiospores are typical of the what can be referred to as the wet weather air spora.
+Ascospores may be released during light rain or shortly after rain has ended.
+The image below on the right shows abundant ascospores after rainfall.
+Some ascsospores only require high humidity from spore release, and these are found in the atmosphere whenever the humidity is high, usually late night or early morning.
+Rain from spring to fall will often stimulate the development of mushrooms and other fleshy fungi in an area.
+Therefore, a few days after rainfall, there may be a peak in airborne basidiospores that are produced by these fleshy fungi.
+The release of basidiospores also requires moisture and their atmospheric levels are usually during late night and early morning hours when the humidity is high.

 Airborne spores also occur in most indoor environments.
 Some are introduced from outside through doors and windows, while other spores are produced by fungi growing on indoor substrates.